nvladimus/voxel/README.md

 instrument.lasers['488 nm laser']
 instrument.scanning_stages['x axis stage']
 ```
-Experimental workflows may then be scripted by using the full instrument object
+3. Experimental workflows may then be scripted by using the full instrument object
-and the contained device objects as needed.
+and the contained device objects as needed. *(example coming soon)*

 ### Support and Contribution
 If you encounter any problems or would like to contribute to the project,